pirogram/pirogram-content/books/data-analysis-with-python/070-matplotlib-types-of-plots/topics/035-boxplot.md

-title: Statistical Plots
+title: Boxplot
 --- |
-  The Statistical plots like `boxplot`, `violinplot` and `histogram` help with visualizing the `Statistical summary` and `distribution` of the data.
-Boxplot makes a `box` and `whisker`, the box extends from the lower to upper quartile values of the data, with a line at the median.
+  Boxplot is another type of Statistical plot which helps with visualizing the `Statistical summary` of the data.
+Boxplot makes a `box` and `whisker`, the box extends from the lower to upper quartile values of the data, with a line at the `median`.
 The whiskers extend from the box to show the range of the data.
 ---
 type: live-code
 id: ae8c4f5f-7e5c-4e4b-bed3-fd680bfb7fa7